 General Dynamics (GD) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the defense contractor had lost 1.49% over the past month, lagging the Aerospace sector's gain of 1.84% and outpacing the S&P 500's loss of 3.32% in that time.
+Prior to today's trading, shares of the defense contractor had lost 1.97% over the past month.
+This has was narrower than the Aerospace sector's loss of 3.69% and the S&P 500's loss of 7.99% in that time.

-Investors will be hoping for strength from General Dynamics as it approaches its next earnings release.
+General Dynamics will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $2.72, up 4.21% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $9.42 billion, up 2.22% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $9.42 billion, up 2.22% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for General Dynamics.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for General Dynamics.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.07% lower within the past month.
-General Dynamics is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.3% lower.
+General Dynamics is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, General Dynamics currently has a Forward P/E ratio of 17.81.
-Its industry sports an average Forward P/E of 16.88, so we one might conclude that General Dynamics is trading at a premium comparatively.
+Valuation is also important, so investors should note that General Dynamics has a Forward P/E ratio of 18.18 right now.
+For comparison, its industry has an average Forward P/E of 17.34, which means General Dynamics is trading at a premium to the group.

-Investors should also note that GD has a PEG ratio of 1.81 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Aerospace - Defense stocks are, on average, holding a PEG ratio of 1.99 based on yesterday's closing prices.
+Also, we should mention that GD has a PEG ratio of 1.85.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Aerospace - Defense was holding an average PEG ratio of 2.04 at yesterday's closing price.

 The Aerospace - Defense industry is part of the Aerospace sector.
-This group has a Zacks Industry Rank of 222, putting it in the bottom 13% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 175, which puts it in the bottom 31% of all 250+ industries.

 Click to get this free report